My Father's Eyes: Read about it here!

 Bonina now works full-time as a writer who gives readings of her own work and offers library, school, conference, and event presentations and workshops on writing memoir and poetry.
 She earned her M.F.A. in Fiction at the Warren Wilson Program for Writers.

-Bonina’s poetry has been published in English Journal, Red Brick Review, Salamander, Hanging Loose and other journals.
+Bonina’s poetry has been published in English Journal, The Lowell Review, MER Journal, Salamander, Hanging Loose and many other journals.
 Her poems are also featured in the anthologies City River of Voices (West End Press, New Mexico, 1992), Voices of the City (Rutgers University Center for Ethnicity, Culture, and the Modern Experience with Hanging Loose Press, 2004), Vacations: The Good, the Bad, and the Ugly (Outrider Press, Chicago, 2007), and Entering the Real World: VCCA Poets on Mt.
 San Angelo (Wavetree Press, 2011)--work by Virginia Center for the Creative Arts fellows.

 Bonina was winner of UrbanArts "Boston Contemporary Authors" prize for her poem, “Drift,” which is engraved on a granite monolith, a permanent public art installation outside Green Street Station on the MBTA Orange Line.
 Her chapbook, Lunch in Chinatown, poems inspired by the experience of teaching English to immigrants in their work places, was a finalist for a competition sponsored by The Teacher’s Voice: A Journal for Poets and Writers in Education.
 A Boston City Hall exhibition—“375 Views of Boston”—in celebration of the 375th anniversary of the City, featured her poems alongside the work of other poets and writers, painters, photographers, and sculptors.